Cardi B's 2018 MTV Video Music Awards Look Is Equal Parts Sexy and Sophisticated

 She's baaack!
 Just over one month has passed since giving birth, and Cardi B is already showing us how the VMAs is really done.

-The "I Like It" rapper walked the red carpet at the 2018 MTV Video Music Awards on Monday evening in a plunging, magenta gown that fit her enviable curves in all the right places.
+The "I Like It" rapper walked the red carpet at the 2018 MTV Video Music Awards on Monday evening in a plunging, magenta gown by Nicolas Jebran that fit her enviable curves in all the right places.
 Cardi accessorized with Lorraine Schwartz jewelry, and even served some major Halle Berry vibes with a super sassy pixie cut.

 Of course, Cardi had to show up (and show out!) for tonight's highly anticipated event.
 She is the most-nominated artist after all!